$54.99

 Improved control over blood glucose could help reduce the risk factors associated with developing type 2 diabetes.
 As such, some scientists believe that chemicals like Ipamorelin might offer preventative measures.

-A number of studies have indicated that peptides like Ipamorelin may enhance insulin secretion.
+Several studies have shown that peptides like Ipamorelin may increase insulin secretion.
 When insulin production or utilization is impaired, as with type 2 diabetes, glucose accumulates in the bloodstream instead of being metabolized by cells.
-If the bodies ability to secrete more insulin using compounds like Ipamorelin can be boosted, subjects can better manage blood sugar levels.
+If the body’s ability to secrete more insulin, using compounds like Ipamorelin, can be enhanced, subjects can better manage their blood sugar levels.

 There’s mention of Ipamorelin aiding with inflammatory issues in research, but more experimentation must be completed.

-While these findings are exciting and promising, ipamorelin and diabetes research is relatively new.
-The potential role in insulin release and type 2 diabetes must be further studied to confirm these effects.
+While these findings are exciting and promising, research on ipamorelin and diabetes is relatively new.
+The potential role in insulin release and type 2 diabetes requires further study to confirm these effects.

 1. Raun K, Hansen BS, Johansen NL, et al. Ipamorelin, the first selective GH secretagogue.
 European Journal of Endocrinology.
 1998 Oct;139(5):552-61. doi: 10.1530/eje.0.1390552.